christiandimitri/MPDA18_MastersThesis/FinalThesisPaper.md

 date: "September 2018"
 author: "Christian Dimitri, UPC BarcelonaTech"
 abstract:
-This paper will cover the pre-processing techniques for planar quad meshes in architecture free-form surfaces.
-Firstly will cover the problems behind planar quads for contractibility, there benefits, there metrics and there constraints goals for optimization.
-Secondly we will explain the several preprocessing algorithms that generates a candidate PQ mesh ready for optimization.
-Finally, those candidate meshes will be optimized according to there conditions that qualify them to be PQ meshes.
-Those conditions are based on scientific papers.
-And finally by combining the chapter two and chapter three, iteratively a subdivision method algorithm and a quad planarization will be done in order to have a PQ mesh.
+This paper will cover the preprocessing techniques for planar quad meshes in architecture free-form surfaces.
+As a first step, we will covering the problems and objectives behind planar quads for construction, their benefits, their metrics as well as their goals, considering their constraints for a better optimization of the candidate *PQ mesh*.
+Secondly, we will explain the several preprocessing algorithms that generate a candidate *PQ mesh* ready for optimization.
+In addition to that, the output will be optimized according to it's properties qualifying it to be PQ meshes.
+The last-mentioned are based on scientific papers, and were applied to concrete architectural projects.
+Combining chapter two and chapter three iteratively, we will be hitting the last chapter of this paper; generating subdivision method algorithm and a quad planarization in order to have a PQ mesh.
 bibliography: paper.bib
 ---